Decipher/textimage/README.txt

     );

     Variables:
-    - $style - the image style array.
+    - $style_name - the image style name.
 Optional - if not set then
       $effects_outline is expected.
     - $effects_outline - a subset of an array of image style effects.
 Given a $style['effects'] array, corresponds to the array of 'name' and 'data' keys of each element.
-You can use the helper function TextimageStyles::getEffectsOutline($style) to get this array based on a $style image style array.
+You can use the helper function TextimageStyles::getStyleEffectsOutline($style_name) to get this array based on a style name.
 Optional - if not set then $style is expected.
     - $text - an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.